Jimmy-commits-hue/AuthNest/README.md

 - Then after you can proceed else no user will be able to register

 ### Default ports in launchsettings.json:
+- Open browser and paste any of the following:

 ```json
 "ASPNETCORE_URLS": "https://localhost:7123;http://localhost:5267"